alizeepace/personal-website/content/authors/admin/_index.md

 #, and am also part of the {{< staticref "https://ellis.eu/" "newtab" >}}ELLIS{{< /staticref >}} PhD program
 ---

 Hi!
 I'm Alizée, a PhD student in Machine Learning and a fellow at the {{< staticref "https://ai.ethz.ch/about-us/people/alizee-pace.html" "newtab" >}}ETH AI Center{{< /staticref >}} in Zürich.
 I am lucky to work with {{< staticref "https://bmi.inf.ethz.ch/people/person/alizee-pace" "newtab" >}}Prof. Gunnar Rätsch{{< /staticref >}} and {{< staticref "http://ei.is.tuebingen.mpg.de/" "newtab" >}}Prof. Bernhard Schölkopf{{< /staticref >}}.
-My main research goal is to develop machine learning methods for clinical decision support and personalised treatment recommendation, with an interest for offline reinforcement learning, representation learning and causal inference.
+My main research goal is to develop ML solutions for clinical decision support and personalised treatment recommendation, with an interest for offline reinforcement learning, representation learning and causal inference.

 Before my PhD, I led a project on imitation learning for clinical decision-making with {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}Prof. Mihaela van der Schaar{{< /staticref >}} at the University of Cambridge.
 My professional experience also includes medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, as well as software engineering at CERN.
 In parallel, I studied Physics, Materials Science and Machine Learning at Cambridge, where I consistently ranked first in my year.